Return to Home

 Continuous Liquidity

 The model assumes you can buy or sell any quantity of an asset instantly without moving the market price (zero slippage).
 It further assumes zero transaction costs and zero taxes, enabling infinitesimal re-hedging.
+This "perfect liquidity" assumption allows for continuous delta-hedging, where traders can adjust their positions instantaneously as the underlying moves.
+In reality, bid-ask spreads, market impact, and transaction costs create friction that professional traders must account for through more sophisticated models.

 Execution Theory